rmitsuboshi/miniboosts/README.md

     let f = booster.run(&weak_learner, &data, &target);

-    // These assertion may fail if the dataset are not linearly separable. let predictions = f.predict_all(&data);
+    // Get the batch prediction for all examples in `data`. let predictions = f.predict_all(&data);